jhnwu3/ABMNet/README.md

 ## Other potential future directions (that I wish I had taken the time for), taking inspiration from the general machine learning communities.

 ### Feature Engineering

-### Generative Adversarial Networks

-### Reinforcement Learning

-### Larger Neural Network Architectures
+Dr. Das, I think someone should pursue the idea of treating sequences as shapes (like a triangle) rather than anything else really interesting.
+I wish I could've properly pursued this idea further.

 ### Ensemble Neural Network Methods
+- Dr. Stewart brought up the idea of using hundreds of surrogate models since smaller models can be in principle faster to train, and much faster to evaluate than the original model.
+Funnily enough, someone's attempted this with partial differential equations [here](https://arxiv.org/pdf/2302.13143.pdf) (even if our problem is different because we are tackling stochastic models rather than deterministic).

 ### Papers from related fields that attempt to do something similar to what we're doing, but I haven't had the time to read thoroughly and truly understand the major ideas (and why they might work and not work).

 - [Synthetic Data Generation for Molecular Time-Series Data](https://www.frontiersin.org/articles/10.3389/fsysb.2023.1188009/full)
 - [Using CNNs for Surrogate Modeling for Connectivity Prediction for Work Layouts](https://arxiv.org/pdf/1912.12616.pdf)
+- [GNN Surrogates for Unstructured Ocean Simulations](https://arxiv.org/abs/2202.08956) <- Understanding this might be key to improving our spatial surrogate models.

 ### Transfer Learning
 Since it is now the era of fine-tuning and "pre-training" in the NLP and vision fields, it's interesting that it hasn't heavily spread into the domain of scientific machine learning.
 There could be various reasons for this, but ultimately, if one could in principle take a pre-trained surrogate model and fine-tune it to properly surrogate another similar related mechanistic model, one could in principle speed up training by 100x.
 It's interesting to note that people are already attempting to do this for deterministic mechanistic models as seen with the physics-inspired neural networks community.

 ### AutoML
 I've tried this with no luck in actually getting some of their packages to run, and I figured at the time, it wasn't worth further exploring.
 But, if you can simply blackbox the training approach, and it works, I don't see why not giving it a [shot](https://www.automl.org/automl/).

 ## Statement of Gratitude

-Thank you to Dr. Stewart, Dr. Jay, and Dr. Das for basically acting as 3 senior research mentors to essentially just an undergrad.
+Thank you Dr. Stewart, Dr. Jay, and Dr. Das for basically acting as 3 senior research mentors to essentially just an undergrad.
 I recognize how lucky I am to have been able to take up the valuable time.
 I think it's funny that I didn't realize until I had Darren point it out to me, that I basically had the firepower of 3 PI's giving me advice on my one project.
 I think I would've been much more lost had I not had this level of support that has shaped my thinking in this amazing world of open research.

-Thank you to Darren and Giuseppe, the awesome PhD students within the lab, for giving me advice, shaping my belief and desire to do a PhD, and honestly just providing company on the days I came into the office.
+Thank you Darren and Giuseppe, the awesome PhD students within the lab, for giving me advice, shaping my belief and desire to do a PhD, and honestly just providing company on the days I came into the office.
 It's often nice to have people who are willing to listen your research woes and talk about stuff outside of research.

-Thank you to Mahesh for being my walk-home buddy as well as also providing valuable advice and insights in aiding with my research.
+Thank you Mahesh for being my walk-home buddy as well as also providing valuable advice and insights in aiding with my research.
 I hope you figure out the nuances of neural turing machines.
+Funnily enough, I read somewhere, they might be part of the next steps towards general ai.

-Thank you to Indrani, Debanghana, and everyone else in the Das lab (that I might've forgotten about) for helping me understand their research and taking the time to explain it to a dummy like me.
+Thank you Indrani, Debanghana, and everyone else in the Das lab (that I might've forgotten about) for helping me understand their research and taking the time to explain it to a dummy like me.